JonatanN3/Deploying-Active-Directory-and-Joining-a-Client-to-the-Domain/README.md

 - Windows 11 Pro (Version 25H2-x64)

-<h2>Confirm Installation Selections</h2>
+<h2>Server Manager Dashboard</h2>

 <img width="1536" height="1024" alt="LabA1" src="https://github.com/user-attachments/assets/46116115-7809-4cd5-87a7-7ffcb761e8ef" />
 </p>
 <p>
 Steps:

-Opened Server Manager on dc-1.
+- Launch the Windows Server virtual machine dc-1.
-Clicked Manage in the top-right corner.
-Selected Add Roles and Features.
-Continued through the wizard until reaching Server Roles.
+- Sign into the server using administrative credentials.
+- Wait for the desktop environment to finish loading.
+- Open Server Manager.
+- Review the dashboard to confirm the server is available for configuration.
-Selected Active Directory Domain Services.
+- Prepare to begin installing the Active Directory Domain Services role.

-Accepted the additional required features when prompted.
-Continued through the wizard until reaching Confirm installation selections.
-Reviewed the selected roles and features, including:
+Explanation:
+This step shows the starting point of the server configuration process.
+Server Manager is the primary tool used to install roles and features on Windows Server, including Active Directory Domain Services.

-Active Directory Domain Services
+<h2>Select Active Directory Domain Services</h2>
-Group Policy Management
-Remote Server Administration Tools
-Checked Restart the destination server automatically if required.
-Clicked Install.

-Explanation
-This step confirms that the server is about to install the components required for Active Directory.
-Installing the AD DS role is the first step toward turning the Windows Server machine into a functioning Domain Controller.

-<h2>Configuration Required After Installation</h2>

 <img width="1536" height="1024" alt="LabA3" src="https://github.com/user-attachments/assets/4e909d5c-7227-4891-b8a2-8e9d66107b3a" />
 </p>
 <p>
 Steps:

-Waited for the installation to finish.
+- Open Server Manager on dc-1.
+- Click Manage in the top-right corner.
+- Choose Add Roles and Features.
+- Proceed through the wizard until reaching the Server Roles page.
+- Locate Active Directory Domain Services in the list of available roles.
+- Check the box for Active Directory Domain Services.
-Reviewed the completion message in the wizard.
+- Review the description shown on the right side of the wizard.
-Confirmed that the message stated: installation succeeded additional steps are required
-Located the link:
- Promote this server to a domain controller
-Prepared to begin the post-deployment configuration process.
+- Prepare to continue with the required supporting features.

 Explanation
-Installing the AD DS role does not automatically create a domain.
-At this point, the role is installed, but the server still needs to be promoted to a Domain Controller before it can manage users, computers, and authentication.
-.

-<h2>Start the Domain Controller Promotion Process</h2>
+This step selects the core server role required to build an Active Directory environment.
+Choosing Active Directory Domain Services allows the server to later be promoted into a Domain Controller.

+<h2>Confirm Installation Selections</h2>

 <img width="1536" height="1024" alt="LabA4" src="https://github.com/user-attachments/assets/88381e84-c40f-4951-833f-54f5edb9e987" />